Get our Cookbook for FREE! โ†’

 Smoked Walleye Recipe

-Give it a try, share it with friends, and if you have questions, drop them in the comments below, I’d love to hear how your pan-fried walleye turned out.
-Happy cooking!
+Give them a try, share them with friends, and if you have questions, drop them in the comments below.
+I’d love to hear how your pan-fried walleye turned out.

 Photo of author